Welcome

 Some regulated professions such as medical doctors, nurses, teachers, architects, auditors, tax advisors and more require a formal license to practise their profession in Germany.
 Please consult the database on recognition in regulated professions.

-1. Complete the online application form, print the form including the barcodes twice and sign both copies (application forms are required for each applicant separately; all children require separate forms).
+1. Complete the VIDEX online application form, print the form including the barcode page (page 7) and sign the form on pages 5 and 6.
+Separate application forms are required for each applicant; all children also require separate forms.

-- 2 printouts of the online application form including barcodes
+- Printouts of the online application form including barcodes (as under #1)

-- Valid passport signed by the holder, issued within the last 10 years and valid for at least 3 months beyond the validity of the visa applied for.
-The passport needs to have at least 2 subsequent blank pages.
+- Valid passport signed by the holder, issued within the last 10 years and valid for at least six months.
+The passport needs to have at least 2 consecutive blank pages (i.e. a blank double page spread).

-Plus: 2 photocopies of the passport biodata page - Current UK residence permit (BRP)/ visa (foreign residents only).
+Plus 1 photocopy of the passport biodata page - Current UK residence permit (BRP)/ visa (non-British applicants only).

-Please ensure that your photo adheres to German biometric requirements and is taken in front of a white/ bright background. - Detailed business plan outlining the project/ business idea and the projected revenue (if any) for the first year - 2 copies
+- Detailed business plan outlining the project/ business idea and the projected revenue (if any) for the first year

-- Evidence of sufficient funds to support yourself during your stay in case no sufficient revenue can be generated.
+- Evidence of sufficient funds to support yourself until sufficient revenue can be generated.

-- Prepaid, self-addressed Royal Mail Special Delivery return envelope (up to 500g) in order to return your passport after processing.
+- Prepaid, self-addressed Royal Mail Special Delivery return envelope (up to 500g) in order to return your passport after processing (not applicable for applications submitted to a Visa Application Centre run by our external service provider, TLScontact).

 Processing time: For some visa categories, we will require approval from other German government agencies, such as the Federal Employment Agency (Bundesagentur für Arbeit) or the local immigration office (Ausländerbehörde).
 If you have previously lived in Germany this will add to processing times, as the immigration office may need to look into your previous immigration record.
 Once a decision has been made on your application, we will contact you.

-In this visa category, most applications are typically processed within 4 to 6 months.
+In this visa category, most applications are typically processed within 6 to 9 months.
 This also applies to accompanying family members.

 Although we will provide you with a file number, please understand that we cannot respond to questions regarding the status of your visa application.
 Should we have any questions or should we require additional documentation to process your application, we will contact you.